Glen412710/U13A2_Glen/README.md

 1. In summary, the website is very well-designed.
 It is simple, not complicated, and visually appealing.
 The navigation is easy, and the contact form is straightforward and efficient.
 Well done!

+### Evaluation

++ Professional, presenting good image of company to attract my audience to access my website to purchase products and receive a good feedback.

++ Consistent use of text, color schemes and page styles in all of the web pages.
+I have used the color blue, because this shade creates a sense of trust and encourages customers and users to my website.
+I have consistently used the same page layout to not confuse the user and to keep it simple.

++ At least four suitable, different original and/or ready-made, embedded multimedia/digital assets, e.g. digital animation, digital graphics, digital audio, digital video.
+I could of used some of the digital audio, videos and animations, but I decided not to use them, because I wanted a simple access website for users.

++ Should contain some interactive features, e.g. a feedback form to collect customer enquiries, but I needed to have a java script to collect and store their feedback information.

++ Should have hyperlinks to other interesting webpages to broaden their interests to search for other products and accessories to different websites.

++ Easy navigation Bar is the same use as the design and has meet the for customers to access pages to different products and contact page.

++ The design should be responsive and has made the website mobile friendly by improving large and small screens on the mobile.
+This helps the customers spend more time on my website.

++ Proof-read (no spelling/grammar mistakes) I had used a code spell checker to check for any spelling / grammar mistakes that makes it readable for users.